wpreble1/portfolio/README.md

 # portfolio
-A showcase of professional, creative, and personal work
+A showcase of professional, creative, and personal work.